BEST 3D PRINTER FOR CAR PARTS

 For DIYer’s looking to 3D print at home, 3D printed car parts are 100% possible to print; from interior dashboard accessories, custom gauges, and even trim pieces.

-Other car parts like fuse covers, plastic clips, or other plastic replacement engine bay parts are perfect for 3d printing too.
+Other car parts like fuse covers, plastic clips, or other plastic replacement engine bay parts are perfect for 3d printing as well.

-You can even print engine bay items as long as they don’t get too close to excessive engine heat.
+You can even 3d print engine bay parts as long as they don’t get too close to excessive heat.

 WHAT IS THE BEST MATERIAL FOR 3D PRINTING CAR PARTS?

-BEFORE selecting a 3D printer, be aware that commonly used PLA filament will not work for 3D printed car parts.
-You need a filament that’s not going to melt on a hot summer day inside your car.
+BE AWARE… Commonly used PLA filament will NOT work for 3D printed car parts.
+You’re going to need filament that’s won’t melt on a hot summer day inside your car.

 PLA MAY BE A POPULAR CHOICE, BUT IT’S SUSCEPTIBLE TO HEAT...

-On a 50 degree Fahrenheit day, PLA started to sag inside a sunny and warm car during our tests.
+On a 50 degree Fahrenheit day during our tests, PLA started to sag inside a sunny and warm car.

 Instead of PLA, you’ll want to try 3D printing car parts with filaments like ABS.